Barrier Reef & Atoll Snorkeling Trips to Belize

 Most famous for its extensive Barrier Reef ecosystem and pristine coral, Belize is the perfect place for a tropical snorkeling trip.
-Scuba diving has long received more attention in Belize since it is such a widely known sport, but few people realize that the snorkeling opportunities are also exceptional.
+Belize scuba diving has long received more attention in the country since it is such a widely known sport, but few people realize that the snorkeling opportunities are also exceptional.
 The clear warm waters of the Caribbean are more salty than in temperate regions, and creates extra buoyancy for swimmers which allows anyone to feel comfortable while exploring the reefs with a mask and snorkel.
 And Glover’s Reef Atoll is the most remote, and therefore has the most undiscovered and unspoiled snorkeling sites in the country.

-Each sport has a mandatory orientation session where we introduce our gear to you.
-Once you have had the orientation session, you are free to use the gear anytime you like, as long as you have a buddy.
+Each sport has a mandatory orientation session where we introduce the gear to everyone.
+Once you have had the orientation session, you are free to snorkel anytime you like, as long as you have a buddy.
 The buddy system is different for each sport, and that’s explained during the orientation.
 For example, a buddy while snorkeling is someone snorkeling with you, but a buddy while windsurfing is a person on shore paying attention to your location and notifying us if you need assistance.
 During scheduled activities, guides are on hand monitoring your progress and a buddy may not be necessary, since the guide is effectively your buddy.

 [photo credit at top of page: Keith Fialcowitz]

 The first three minutes of this video by Glenn Boer are a great montage of our island trip, and include some great snorkeling sessions with our guides.